 - a turnover of under €100m or a balance sheet total under €86m

 If your company has external investors, this can affect your SME status.
 You may need to include the figures of connected companies and partner companies when you work out if you’re a SME.

-You can’t claim SME R&D relief if the project is already getting notifiable state aid or you’ve been subcontracted by another company.
+You cannot claim SME R&D relief if the project is already getting notifiable state aid or you’ve been subcontracted by another company.
 However, you may be able to claim the Research and Development Expenditure Credit (RDEC).

 The staff, turnover and balance sheets of any linked companies should be included in your total.
 Your company is connected to another one if:

 - it holds over 50% of the voting rights in another company